-After my PB at the Vitality 10K last Monday (Read about it here) , I signed up to the Bedford 10k the next day.
+After my PB at the Vitality 10K last Monday (Read about it here), I signed up to the Bedford 10k the next day.
 I knew some of my club mates were doing it and I thought, why not!??
-Why not?
 Did I really just say, why not?
 Do I not remember how hard it was last Monday!?
 Is it like childbirth?
 When all the euphoria kicks in, the pain of the event vanishes!!

 Date: Sunday 5th June 2016

-Lesson learned: I am getting faster, and running 10K’s and probably 5K’s, will help me.
+Lesson learned: I am getting faster.
+Running 10K’s and probably 5K’s, will help me.
 They hurt like hell when running them, but they help!

 - Local event, well organised and easy pre-race